Spring and Autumn period: Hegemony of Qi (685–643)

-At his death in 643 BCE, five of Duke Huan's sons contended for the throne, badly weakening the state so that it was no longer regarded as the hegemon.
+At his death in 643, five of Duke Huan's sons contended for the throne, badly weakening the state so that it was no longer regarded as the hegemon.
 For nearly ten years, no ruler held the title.

-Hegemony of Song (643–637 BCE)
+Hegemony of Song (643–637)

 Duke Xiang of Song attempted to claim the hegemony in the wake of Qi's decline, perhaps driven by a desire to restore the Shang dynasty from which Song had descended.
 He hosted peace conferences in the same style as Qi had done, and conducted aggressive military campaigns against his rivals.
-Duke Xiang however met his end when, against the advice of his staff, he attacked the much larger state of Chu.
-The Song forces were defeated at the battle of Hong in 638 BCE, and the duke himself died in the following year from an injury sustained in the battle.
+Duke Xiang's ambitions met their end when, against the advice of his staff, he attacked the much larger state of Chu.
+The Song forces were defeated at the battle of Hong (泓) in 638, and the duke himself died in the following year from an injury sustained in the battle.
 After Xiang's death his successors adopted a more modest foreign policy, better suited to the country's small size.

 As Duke Xiang was never officially recognized as hegemon by the King of Zhou, not all sources list him as one of the Five Hegemons.

-Hegemony of Jin (636–628 BCE)
+Hegemony of Jin (636–628)

-When Duke Wen of Jin came to power in 636 BCE, he capitalized on the reforms of his father, Duke Xian (r.
-676–651 BCE), who had centralized the state, killed off relatives who might threaten his authority, conquered sixteen smaller states, and even absorbed some Rong and Di peoples to make Jin much more powerful than it had been previously.
-When he assisted King Xiang in a succession struggle in 635 BCE, Xiang awarded Jin with strategically valuable territory near Chengzhou.
+When Duke Wen of Jin came to power in 636 after extensive peregrinations in exile, he capitalized on the reforms of his father, Duke Xian (r.
+676–651), who had centralized the state, killed off relatives who might threaten his authority, conquered sixteen smaller states, and even absorbed some Rong and Di peoples to make Jin much more powerful than it had been previously.
+When he assisted King Xiang in a succession struggle in 635, the king awarded Jin with strategically valuable territory near Chengzhou.

-Duke Wen of Jin then used his growing power to coordinate a military response with Qi, Qin, and Song against Chu, which had begun encroaching northward after the death of Duke Huán of Qi.
-With a decisive Chu loss at the Battle of Chengpu (632 BCE), Duke Wen's loyalty to the Zhou king was rewarded at an interstate conference when King Xīang awarded him the title of bà.
+Duke Wen then used his growing power to coordinate a military response with Qi, Qin and Song against Chu, which had begun encroaching northward after the death of Duke Huán of Qi.
+With a decisive Chu loss at the Battle of Chengpu in 632, Duke Wen's loyalty to the Zhou king was rewarded at an interstate conference when King Xīang awarded him the title of bà.

-After the death of Duke Wen in 628 BCE, a growing tension manifested in interstate violence that turned smaller states, particularly those at the border between Jin and Chu, into sites of constant warfare; Qi and Qin also engaged in numerous interstate skirmishes with Jin or its allies to boost their own power.
+After the death of Duke Wen in 628, a growing tension manifested in interstate violence that turned smaller states, particularly those at the border between Jin and Chu, into sites of constant warfare; Qi and Qin also engaged in numerous interstate skirmishes with Jin or its allies to boost their own power.

-Hegemony of Qin (628–621 BCE)
+Hegemony of Qin (628–621)

-Duke Mu of Qin had ascended the throne in 659 BCE and forged an alliance with Jin by marrying his daughter to Duke Wen.
-In 624 BCE, he established hegemony over the western Rong barbarians and became the most powerful lord of the time.
+Duke Mu of Qin ascended the throne in 659 and forged an alliance with Jin by marrying his daughter to Duke Wen.
+In 624, he established hegemony over the western Rong barbarians and became the most powerful lord of the time.
 However he did not chair any alliance with other states nor was he officially recognized as hegemon by the king.
 Therefore, not all sources accept him as one of the Five Hegemons.